parthyyy/cchess/README.md

 unicode or ASCII.
 You can specify at the command line, with `--utf8` or `--ascii`.
 If no flag is given, the program defaults to ASCII.

-The game will read input that you enter.
+The game will read keyboard input that you enter.
 It stops reading after the first whitespace character.
 Entering commands like `yes no` will be interpreted as `yes`.

 # Possible future features

 * Implement chess variants (chess960, chaturanga, Capablanca chess, etc.)
 * Add a GUI
 * Make my own engine as the AI opponent

+# Known bugs

+* (Linux) Entering ctrl-D after being prompted for input will cause an infinite loop.